j4orz/singularitysystems/src/syllabus.md

 ### Syllabus
 **Core**: *Deep Learning Compilers of Today*

-0. **preface**: introduces the golden age of systems ml and provides a course overview.
 1. **dfdx(nd)**: implements an interpreter for neural networks (pytorch1).
 2. **brrr**: accelerates the interpreter with vector processing (pytorch1).
 3. **pt2**: constructs a compiler for neural networks (pytorch2).